Written by Jayeesha Taneja, a second-year journalism student.

 Read this article about him and his quest to go to Mars

 Elon Musk’s entry into India

-India’s custom duties are one of the highest in the world as a reasonably advanced country.
+India’s customs duties are one of the highest in the world as a reasonably advanced country.
 It imposes 60%- 100% customs duties on imported cars- 60% on those cars priced or under $40,000, and 100% on those cars priced above $40,000.
 An essential fact to note is that Tesla’s cars start from $44,690.
-These circumstances will not only make business for Tesla tremendously unaffordable, but it will also make the vehicles exorbitant in a country that earns lesser than $2,000 on an average per year.
+These circumstances will not only make business for Tesla tremendously unaffordable, but it will also make the vehicles exorbitant in a country that earns lesser than $2,000 on average per year.

 The US-based firm has requested to standardize tariffs to about 40% on electric cars.
 A possible solution the Indian government proposed was to set up manufacturing bases in India itself where it can consider concessions on tariffs.
-The company remains stubborn about importing fully built cars from the States to test their waters in the country.
+The company remains stubborn about importing fully built cars from the States to test its waters in the country.